• Skip to primary navigation

 Autumn leaf cut out cookies on a baking sheet.

-Now that these gorgeous autumn cookies are baked, make a cup of your favorite tea or coffee and sit down and enjoy a cookie or two.
+Now that these gorgeous autumn cookies are baked, make a cup of hot tea or coffee, sit down and enjoy a cookie or two.
+Serve these cookies with a scoop of Spiced Pumpkin Ice Cream for a delicious fall dessert.

 Fall colored sugar cookies with a cup of tea.